Khachod Dechen Ling

 ~~~

-In 2009, Seymo Saraswati Rinpoche blessed N. L. Drolma’s tsamkhang (place of retreat) with its name: Khachod Dechen Ling (“All-Encompassing Space of Great Bliss”).
+In 2009, Seymo Saraswati Rinpoche blessed N. L. Drolma’s tsamkhang (retreat residence) with the name Khachod Dechen Ling (“All-Encompassing Space of Great Bliss”).
 Since the 90s, Khachod Dechen Ling has served as a sanctuary for dharma practitioners and guest lamas in the Tibetan Buddhist tradition.
 Shown in the banner above are Mani stones by Bhakha Tulku Rinpoche and portrait of HH Dudjom Rinpoche that lords over KDL’s wood burning fireplace.

 Khachod Dechen Ling’s informal environment and absence of bureaucracy allow for instruction tailored to the capacity of each student.
 This serene, intimate space for nurturing students is a vital supplement to public assembly teachings.
 Our “backyard” is Hudson River Park, which beautifully augments N. L. Drolma’s effort to bring Nepal’s carefree breeze of dharma magic to New York.
 The expansive lawns, landscaped piers and open sky views are ideal for meditation.
 All sessions allow time for Q & A.

-Nyoshul Khen Rinpoche, Khachod Dechen Ling, NYC 1992 (Photo by N. L. Drolma)
+Nyoshul Khen Rinpoche, Khachod Dechen Ling, NYC 1992 (Photo: N. L. Drolma)

 KDL carries the blessings of eminent masters who have been guest residents including Nyoshul Khen Rinpoche, Dzogchen Pema Kalzang Rinpoche, Sogyal Rinpoche, Tulku Teglo Rinpoche, and the 10th Bhakha Tulku Rinpoche.
 Khachod Dechen Ling has also been graced with visits by Alak Zenkar Rinpoche, Dudjom Sangye Pema Shepa Rinpoche, Lodi Gyari Rinpoche, Dzogchen Ponlop Rinpoche, Lama Kunga Tharste Rinpoche, Tsawa Rinam Rangdrol Rinpoche and other revered teachers, young American tulkus, and esteemed dakinis Sangyum Kamala, Dondrup Drolma, Bhutan’s Damcho Zangmo, and the U.K.’s Jetsunma Tenzin Palmo.